ga4gh/refget/docs/specification.md

 #### 3.2 The `sorted_name_length_pairs` attribute (`RECOMMENDED`)

 The `sorted_name_length_pairs` attribute is a *non-inherent* attribute of a sequence collection with a formal definition, provided here.
 It is `RECOMMENDED` that all seqcol implementations add this attribute to all sequence collections.
 When digested, this attribute provides an identifier for an order-invariant coordinate system for a sequence collection.
 Because it is *non-inherent*, it does not affect the identity (digest) of the collection.
 It is created deterministically from the `names` and `lengths` attributes in the collection; it *does not* depend on the actual sequence content, so it is consistent across two collections with different sequence content if they have the same `names` and `lengths`, which are correctly collated, but with pairs not necessarily in the same order.
+For rationale and use cases of `sorted_name_length_pairs`, see *Footnote F5*.

 Algorithm: